SignalK/signalk-java/README.md

 * nmea output will be streamed as UDP over port 55556.

 Use the 'Install' buttons to install the 3 apps (Freeboard-sk, Instrument Panel, Sailgauge)

-Click the 'Configuration' button, change the Demo mode Start option to true.
-Clicking anywhere out of the field will automatically save the change.

 Restart the server.
 (Use Cntrl-C to stop it).